 Metals in urine and blood

 Some metals – iron, zinc, copper – are vital to the human organism, whereas others can cause damage in even small amounts: cadmium and mercury, for example.
 The body absorbs metals from food, drinking water, tobacco smoke, and from soil and dust particles.
+Publications to study results on metals in urine are planned.

 Mercury in urine